US airlines give in to China's demands over Taiwan

 The measures included an unofficial order to Chinese travel agencies to halt tour groups to South Korea.
 Within months, the number of Chinese tourists visiting the country had fallen by almost 50%, hurting South Korean operators of hotels, duty free stores and other travel businesses.

--- Tim Schwarz contributed to this report.
+-- Steven Jiang and Tim Schwarz contributed to this report.